GorkaEchavarri/Devify/README.md

 ## Description

 Hire your own Web Developer with a simple click!
+The first Team Project done as a mockup for Airbnb where instead of renting places you rent Web Developers to code for you.
-Designed, implemented and shipped to production a clone of AirBnB and a Rails prototype.
+Designed implemented and shipped to production in Heroku created entirely in Ruby on Rails.

 ## Visuals
 <img src="app/assets/images/DevifyImage1.png" width="600">